minkphp/phpunit-mink/docs/configuration.rst

 =======================  ==================================================================================================

-There are also corresponding setters (e.g. ``setHost``) and getters (e.g. ``getHost``) for each of mentioned above settings, that allow to individually change them from ``setUp`` method before test has started.
+There are also corresponding setters (e.g. ``setHost``) and getters (e.g. ``getHost``) for each of mentioned above settings, that allow to individually change them from ``setUpTest`` method before test has started.

 .. _`Mink`: https://github.com/Behat/Mink